splunk/observability-workshop/content/en/other/pet-clinic/docs/imt.md

 This command will download and setup the OpenTelemetry Collector.
 Once the install is completed, you can navigate to the Infrastructure page to see the data from your host, **Infrastructure → My Data Center → Hosts**.

-Click {{% labelbutton color="ui-button-grey" %}}**Add Filter**{{% /labelbutton %}} select `host.name` and type or select the hostname of your virtual machine.
+Click {{% button style="default" %}}Add Filter{{% /button %}} select `host.name` and type or select the hostname of your virtual machine.
 Once you see data flowing for your host, we are then ready to get started with the APM component.